flectra-hq/flectra/doc/setup/install.rst

 Fedora
 ''''''

-Odoo 11.0 'rpm' package supports Fedora 26.
+Flectra 11.0 'rpm' package supports Fedora 26.
-As of 2017, CentOS does not have the minimum Python requirements (3.5) for Odoo 11.0.
+As of 2017, CentOS does not have the minimum Python requirements (3.5) for Flectra 11.0.

 Prepare
 ^^^^^^^
-Odoo needs a `PostgreSQL`_ server to run properly.
+Flectra needs a `PostgreSQL`_ server to run properly.
 Assuming that the 'sudo' command is available and configured properly, run the following commands :

 .. code-block:: console